danieldkim/charlotte/README.md

 app-level version change (more precisely, a `rootUrl`-level version change) is the signal that tells it to do so.
-The assumption of this signal is also what allows it to avoid any network costs (i.e. even the relatively small cost of a conditional GET to check if particular resource has changed) most of the time for cached data.
+The assumption of this signal is also what allows it to avoid any network costs (i.e. even the relatively small cost of a conditional GET to check if a particular resource has changed) most of the time for cached data.
 It also allows for partial functionality in offline conditions.